Harry Parker seemed like a good fit for the Cardinals in their first amateur draft in 1965.

 A standout in baseball, basketball and cross country at Collinsville (Ill.)
 High School near St. Louis, Parker, a right-handed pitcher, was the fourth-round choice of the Cardinals.

 He became the most successful big-league player taken by St. Louis in that draft.
-But most of that success came while with the Mets instead of the Cardinals.
+Most of that success came while with the Mets instead of the Cardinals.

 In the last week of August 2012, it was reported Parker, 64, had died in May.
 Sadly, his passing went largely unnoticed in baseball circles.